Meghan Markle: LA actress with the fairytale role

 Soon after their engagement, Markle had landed her signature role in "Suits".

 Filmed in Toronto, their relationship became a long-distance one.
-A series of flops followed for Engelson but the struggling actress became a star and the marriage collapsed in 2013.
+A series of flops followed for Engelson while the struggling actress became a star, and the marriage collapsed in 2013.

 Through a mutual friend, she met Queen Elizabeth II's grandson Harry in July 2016 while visiting London.
 Their romance quickly blossomed on a whirlwind camping trip to Botswana.

-Since their engagement was announced in November, Markle has accompanied Harry, now sixth in line to the throne, on several public events ahead of their wedding.
+After their engagement was announced in November, Markle accompanied Harry, now sixth in line to the throne, on several public events.

-Arthur Edwards, The Sun newspaper's royal photographer since 1977, said her style at public engagement was unusual.
+Arthur Edwards, The Sun newspaper's royal photographer since 1977, said her style at public engagements was unusual.

 "I've seen Meghan do selfies and give autographs, which the royals never do."